CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "id": "torch_lit",    // Unique ID.
-Must be one continuous word, use underscores if necessary "type": "TOOL",       // Defines this as a TOOL "symbol": "/",        // ASCII character used in-game "color": "brown",     // ASCII character colour "name": "torch (lit)", // In-game name displayed "description": "A large stick, wrapped in gasoline soaked rags.
+Must be one continuous word, use underscores if necessary "type": "TOOL",       // Defines this as a TOOL "symbol": "/",        // ASCII character used in-game "color": "brown",     // ASCII character color
+"name": "torch (lit)", // In-game name displayed "description": "A large stick, wrapped in gasoline soaked rags.
 This is burning, producing plenty of light", // In-game description
 "price": 0,           // Used when bartering with NPCs